Steal this Interview Stories framework

 It's time to put the life back into your career

-I help generalists in tech and consulting who are feeling stuck and unfulfilled unlock clarity and confidence to build a more energizing career.
+I help generalists across tech and consulting who are feeling stuck and unfulfilled unlock clarity and confidence to build more energizing careers.
 We upgrade their mindset, story, and strategy to make career transitions with confidence.
 Join my newsletter to build your career by design and life on purpose.
 You're in, right?!

 Read more from It's time to put the life back into your career